 The process of filing annual reports is simple and can be done online.
 Simply visit your local state government website; look for form in the Business, Corporation, or Franchise Tax section.
 You can also visit the local State office to get the information you need to fill out the form.
 Fill the form, pay your filing fees, and franchise tax either by mail or online and you’re on your way to file your annual report.

 Include the most updated information in your annual reports while filing it every year and make necessary changes as needed.
 Remember, make sure you file your annual report on time else there are penalties and fees for late filings.

 While setting up a business, every business owner is required to select a registered agent.
 That registered agent is an arbitrator, who is sanctioned to obtain official announcements and communications like tax forms or lawsuits on behalf of your business.

-This is necessary for a business registered in a state different from its physical location, so a registered agent in that state can receive official announcements on company’s behalf.
+This is necessary for a business registered in a state different from its physical location, so a registered agent in that state can receive official announcements on the company’s behalf.
 The registered agent can also keep you updated on your annual report filing deadline, and even file it for you.

-Managing your small business finances is key to your company’s success and annual report is one important element of it.
+Managing your small business finances is key to your company’s success and an annual report is one important element of it.
 Before filing your annual report, endure you comprehend your state and locality’s filing requirements.